AndyHolmCEN3073/ValetAppProject/BusinessAnalysis.md

 # 6. Other preliminary life-cycle concepts
 ## 6.1 Preliminary acquisition concept
+Through comunication between management within Five Star Valet and the employees of the company the functionality of the application will be understood.

 ## 6.2 Preliminary deployment concept
 The application will be produced throughout the spring of 2023 and be completed by September 2023.

 ## 6.3 Preliminary support concept
+There will be limited support offered after release of the application.

 ## 6.4 Preliminary retirement concept
+The application will remain opperational until it is deemed unnecessary.

 # 7. Project Constraints
+ Constraints on the project may include limited time for developement, lack of development manpower, and limited experience in development.
 # 8. Appendix

 ## 8.1 Acronyms and abbreviations